threefoldfoundation/www_threefold_io/content/blog/planet_first_people_first/index.md

 <br/>

 We have always believed that technology can help some of humanity’s greatest challenges – for example by providing the foundation for an interconnected world that can enable abundance to spread.
-ThreeFold has focused on developing a more reliable Internet which can meet the demands and challenges of the future.
+ThreeFold has focused on developing a more reliable Internet that can meet the demands and challenges of the future.
 A [more sustainable](https://threefold.io/blog/planting_the_seeds/) Internet that uses [less energy](https://threefold.io/blog/for_our_planet/) and is offsetting its carbon emissions by supporting tree planting and other impact initiatives.
 And an Internet that empowers us with digital [sovereignty](https://threefold.io/blog/threefold_data_sovereignty/) while providing high levels of [privacy and security](https://forum.threefold.io/t/critical-security-updates-for-apple-and-google-underline-need-for-secure-it-ecosystem/1271?u=hannahcordes).
 One that is [inclusive](https://threefold.io/blog/more_inclusive_internet/) by being more affordable and accessible.

 <br/>